staeter/work-in-progress/dialogue.md

 10. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities or the language.
 11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
 12. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-13. **Governance**: Place platform governance in the hands of users through democratic decision-making.
+13. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the guiding principles.
+14. **Governance**: Organize platform governance in a way that ensures consistent adherence to these guiding principles.

+## Tensions

+Here we describe the various conditions under which principles might be conflicting and the ways we want to resolve those tensions.

+## Success Metrics

-## Features
+## Design Requirements

 ### Pro-Social Behavior